DocumentationMexico Documentation Requirements

 To check the latest entry documentation requirements for the country of Mexico, click here to see the information presented by the Mexican Consulate in Tucson.

 Once the FMT form has been approved, the customs official will stamp the form and give you your portion of it.
-Be sure to stop by a Mexican Customs office before leaving Mexico to turn in the form.

-Be prepared to present the title to the vehicle and insurance forms at the border and at the 21-kilometer checkpoint.
+However, be prepared to present the title to the vehicle and insurance forms at the border and at the 21-kilometer checkpoint.
 If the vehicle’s owner is a relative (parent, spouse, or sibling) and you have the same last name, in addition to the title, bring a permission letter that is signed by the owner and notarized.

 Other regulations regarding the temporary importation of vehicles into Sonora: